nathankellenicki/rewind/README.md

 Rewind
 =======

-Rewind - A personal timeline and distributed social network engine built in Javascript
+Rewind - A personal timeline and distributed social network engine built in Javascript/ES6.

 Usage
 -------